adrianamendez/platzyBreakingBad/README.md

 App Description

-Main view, scrolllist of characters filtered by favoourite at the begnining, scrolling and  favourite and no favourite interaction button.
+Main view scrolllist of characters filtered by favourite at the begining, scrolling loader characters at demand, pagination, favourite and no favourite interaction button.
 Second view description of character selected on the list, added a episode description in order to show more information.